-Remote access
+Remote access/Access at home

 We allow staff to access the school's ICT facilities and materials remotely.

 Staff are able to access and add to school website page via sch.life.
 Individual pages within the website can be password protected.